 Speaking personally, I didn’t know much about veterans when I was growing up.
 Vietnam vets were still a largely underground group back then.
 While older relatives had served, it was a long time ago and none of them really discussed it.

 I learned about veterans on Veterans’ Day.
 Back then old-timers still called it Armistice Day, as it originally commemorated the day when World War I ended.
 Every Veterans’ day, we gathered in a park, in the snow, cold or rain, the start of a parade to honor veterans in my hometown.
 It was there I saw the oldest men that my young eyes had ever seen, dressed up with strange emblems and medals pinned upon their chests.
-They were the local VFW, the Veterans of Foreign Wars, and they showed up, not because they were proud of themselves, but because they were proud of their fallen friends.
+The local VFW, the Veterans of Foreign Wars, showed up, not because they were proud of themselves, but because they were proud of their fallen friends.

 Today, on Veterans’ Day, try to forget all those overused chestnuts.
 Of course freedom isn’t free.
 Of course all gave some and some gave all.
 Stop thinking about slogans and start thinking about sacrifice.
 Then go thank someone.
+Our offices are closed today, but they will be open again tomorrow.